dawsons-creek/fx-spec/docs/reference/http.md

 ## Migration Guide: Old API to New API

-FxSpec previously used a `should`-based API.
+FX.Spec previously used a `should`-based API.
 The new `expectHttp()` API is more consistent with the rest of the framework and provides better error messages.

 ### Old API (Deprecated)